JohnYan2017/awsome-python/README.md

 * [SnakeViz](http://jiffyclub.github.io/snakeviz/) - A browser based graphical viewer for the output of Python's cProfile module.
 * [vincent](https://github.com/wrobstory/vincent) - A Python to Vega translator.
 * [VisPy](http://vispy.org/) - High-performance scientific visualization based on OpenGL.
+* [echarts-django](https://github.com/JohnYan2017/Echarts-Django) - Platform to connect SQL with echarts and can be embeded in project.

 ## Computer Vision